khanlab/hippunfold/README.md

 - Morphometry (eg. thickness, surface area, curvature, and gyrification measures)
 - Quantitative mapping (eg. map your qT1 MRI data to a midthickness surface; extract laminar profiles perpendicular to this surface)

-## Version 1.3.0 release
+## :tada: NEW: Version 1.3.0 release :tada:

 Major changes include the addition of unfolded space registration to a reference atlas harmonized across 7 ground-truth histology samples.
-This method allows shifting in unfolded space, providing subfield alignment within approx 0.5mm.
+This method allows shifting in unfolded space, providing even better intersubject alignment.

 Read more in our [preprinted manuscript](https://www.biorxiv.org/content/10.1101/2023.03.30.534978v1)